Dalat City - Flowers, Food and Crazy Mazes

 (location)

 This achingly cool looking coffee shop serves up fantastic coffee and pastries.
 We had some very decadent treats here, a deliciously sticky cinnamon swirl bun and a camembert and walnut stuffed roll.
 They were as good as they sound!
-The shops website looks like this should be quite a pricey place but when we visited there was a range of deals for a coffee and a pastry.
-We paid 70,000 for a bac xui and bun / roll.
+The shops website looks like this should be quite a pricey place but, when we visited there was a range of deals for a coffee and a pastry.
+We paid 70,000 VND for a bac xui and bun / roll.
 Given the quality of the coffee and the deliciousness of the baked goods this was a very well priced treat!
 The cafe also offers some frankly stunning looking desserts, proper patisserie faire - sculpted eggs, edible candles, the whole shebang.
-These more ornate treats cost upwards of 120,000 each.
+These more ornate treats cost upwards of 120,000 VND each.
+These were a little outside out backpacking budget so we just settled for looking at them and salivating.

 A glass of iced coffee is held up against the stylish wooden crafts and furnishings of Amelie Coffee, Da Lat